sugeerth/BrainModulyzer/README.md

 To install all the libraries for the python script to run

-1) Install all the source files from the requirements folder in the same order
+1) Install all the following libraries in the same order

 	sudo pip install numpy==1.11.0
 	sudo pip install networkx==1.11